 The Reluctant Roma Cannibals of Romania

 If you haven't clicked it yet, the heartwarming video above features an old Romanian man talking about gypsies cutting off some little girl's extremities and eating them.
 If that wasn't enough, aspiring filmmaker Romeo Tiberiade has gathered up 25 more hours' worth of this depressing testimony for a documentary he's making about the deportation of Roma people from Romania to Transnistria during the Holocaust.
-Romeo, who also works as a counsellor to the Roma community in the Dolj region of Romania, and is a gypsy himself, started making his film back in 2008 in order to show that it was not only the Jews that suffered when the Germans went crazy a little less than a hundred years ago.
+Romeo, who also works as a counselor to the Roma community in the Dolj region of Romania, and is a gypsy himself, started making his film back in 2008 in order to show that it was not only the Jews who suffered when the Germans went crazy a little less than a hundred years ago.
 Nazis hated gypsies, too.